CanadianCrafter/CanadianCrafter/README.md

 ### Bryan Wang

 Hello!
 My name is Bryan Wang.
-Currently, I'm a grade 12 student at Bur Oak Secondary School in Ontario, Canada.
+Currently, I'm a computer science student at UWaterloo who is interested in math, computer science, and philosophy.
 Currently Working On:
-* Making a Digit Recognizer
+* Making a Digit Recognizer.
 * Learning C++ by solving competitive programming questions.
 * Adding to my personal website.
+* Regularly updating the Text-to-Speech Highlighter Chrome extension.
+* Language learner TypeRacer.

 Planned:
 * Update this README